 Health and safety are integral parts of our personnel policies.
 Our comprehensive safety program is designed to minimize risks to health arising out of work activities and to assure compliance with occupational health and safety standards and rules and regulations that apply to our operations.
 We measure our safety effectiveness through the Frequency Rate which is the ratio of lost-time accidents to total man-hours worked for the period.
-Our frequency rate was nil for the first quarter of 2017 and 2016.
+Our frequency rate was 0.16 and nil for the first half of 2017 and 2016, respectively.